arilaakso/viewinginsights/README.md

  - `In KEYWORD_CATEGORY_MAP` keywords are used if the channel is not yet mapped to any category.
  - It calls OpenAI API to get possible keywords based on the category name.
  - The code uses fixed categories as a training material for categorizing the rest.
- - You check the results by executing `show_most_watched_categories()` method in the end.
+ - You check the results by executing `show_most_watched_categories()` method in the end, although I recommend using SQLite-web app or similar for querying the data.
    Getting the categorization right may require 10-100 reruns, depending on how perfect you want it to be.
- - You can cache OpenAI results if needed.
+ - You can cache OpenAI results if you get tired of waiting for the API.

 All comments and improvements are welcomed!

-Some examples from the data (more analysis and visualizations to come):
+Some examples from the data:

 ![Views by weekday hours](images/views_by_weekday_hours.png?raw=true)